Eyap53/eyaplibrary.scenemanagement/Unity.EyapLibrary.SceneManagement/Packages/eyaplibrary.scenemanagement/README.md

 A system to build an app that relies on different scenes.
 This package helps the loading/management of such scenes.

+It does not support unity netcode (or loading scenes when doing online multiplayer).

 ## Adding the Package

+Use OpenUPM, it is the simplest.

 ## License